//

 You can use the ‘My Schedule/Credits’ link to view appointment information.
 Note that this button only appears after you’ve created a personal account and signed up for a research activity.
 Once you select the relevant study, you’ll see a list that includes all of the needed information.

-If you make an appointment with a researcher over the phone or through email (as a follow-up to Group Testing), you are responsible for getting contact information from the person who contacts you.
+If you make an appointment with a researcher over the phone or through email, you are responsible for getting contact information from the person who contacts you.

 What if I have to cancel an appointment or contact the researcher?